 What is Agile for HR?

 To build customer value, Agile advocates small, networked teams that self-organise and get work done through iterations.
-While this incremental development process of test, learn and adapt seems logical once you work with it, the practice is often mind blowing for the HR teams I work with.
-Breaking a project down into short iterations, each of which produces something of value that is tested and validated by the actual users (not just senior executives) before release or further development, revolutionises not just HR service design but the whole concept of change management in an organisation.
+While this incremental development process of test, learn and adapt seems logical once you work with it, the practice is often mind-blowing for the HR teams I work with.
+Breaking a project down into short iterations, each of which produces something of value that is tested and validated by the actual users (not just senior executives) before release or further development, revolutionise not only HR service design but the whole concept of change management in an organisation.

-Of course, the form ‘Agile for HR’ takes will vary across HR teams, and each organisation needs to formulate their own distinct flavour.
-For some this means the formation of teams using the Scrum framework, which plan and deliver work through short iterations, known as sprints, on key topics like leadership development, talent acquisition, recognition or engagement.
+Of course, the form ‘Agile for HR’ will vary across HR teams, and each organisation needs to formulate their distinct flavour.
+For some, this means the formation of groups using the Scrum framework, which plan and deliver work through short iterations, known as sprints, on crucial topics like leadership development, talent acquisition, recognition or engagement.

 Scrum might be used by a specific team, such as Learning and Development, HR Business Partners, or a mix across HR and the business depending upon the project or need.
 Quite a few teams I’ve worked with find they are not necessarily able to sprint back to back, week on week, as team members often manage a range of HR topics or operations simultaneously.
 Generally, in these situations the teams commit to one or two weeks each month to sprint on key projects or complex problems.